Daniel R. Schwarz

-Daniel R. Schwarz (born May 12, 1941) is Frederick J. Whiton Professor of English Literature and Stephen H. Weiss Presidential Fellow at Cornell University in the United States where he has taught since 1968.
-He is the author of eighteen significant books and numerous articles, many of which have appeared in prestigious journals and collections of essays.
-His recent book is Endtimes?
-Crises and Turmoil at the New York Times: 1999-2009 (2012) speaks to both scholarly and general audiences.
-He has directed nine NEH seminars and has lectured widely in the United States and abroad, including a number of lecture tours under the auspices of the academic programs of the USIS and the State Department.
+Daniel R. Schwarz (born May 12, 1941) is Frederick J. Whiton Professor of English Literature and Stephen H. Weiss Presidential Fellow at Cornell University, where he has taught since 1968.
+He has directed nine NEH seminars and has lectured in the United States and abroad, including lecture tours under the auspices of the academic programs of the USIS and the State Department.
 He was a founding member of the Society for the Study of Narrative Literature and served as its President from 1990 to 1991.
 He has held three endowed visiting professorships (at the University of Arkansas, Little Rock, 1989; the University of Hawaii, 1992–93; and the University of Alabama, Huntsville, 1996).
 He was a guest Fellow for short periods at Oxford (Brasenose) and Cambridge (Girton) in the UK.
 He has been the President of the Cornell Phi Beta Kappa chapter since 2009.
+He is the author of eighteen books and a number of article.